narakeet/examples/video-audio-sync/README.md

-# Synchronising audio and video using Video Puppet
+# Synchronising audio and video using Narakeet

 This example shows how to automatically adjust a scene duration with a video and audio track.